prokunal/Study-Tracker/README.md

 Introducing Study Tracker, the all-in-one study tracker app designed to elevate your study experience and boost productivity! 🚀

 📚 **Track Study Time:**
-Effortlessly monitor your study sessions with our intuitive time-tracking feature.
+Effortlessly monitor your study sessions with intuitive time-tracking feature.
 Log your study hours, set goals, and watch your productivity soar.

 📅 **Todo List Integration:**
 Stay organized with seamless to-do list integration.
 Easily add, edit, and prioritize tasks to ensure nothing slips through the cracks.
 Accomplish your goals one task at a time!